Let´s start. This is what you get after opening the B-robot EVO KIT box:

 iOS users.
 App Store App or TouchOSC :

-We wanted B-ROBOT to be controlled by the user from almost any existing device, but we don´t want ???? to develop a lot of different interfaces for different systems (Android, IOS, PC-windows…).
+We wanted B-ROBOT to be controlled by the user from almost any existing device, but we not wanted to develop a lot of different interfaces for different systems (Android, IOS, PC-windows…).
 Moreover, we decided to use existing (and powerful) protocols to control “things” and we found (some years ago) a protocol called OSC (Open Sound Control, more info here) used to control musical instruments like synthesizers.
 Very visual and powerful (we can display volume control, equalisers, lights…and create our own).

 To remotely control the B-robot, we can use OSC protocol over an Internet connection (Wifi module) using UDP packets.
 This is a lightweight and efficient way to send commands to our Robots!.
 We could also personalise the Interface we are using in our device so we will be able to control anything! (well…almost) What we need to do is to implement a lightweight library for Arduino in order to support this protocol (easy).
 We only use a subset of the OSC protocol to keep things small.